getosan/Crash-Course-on-Python/README.md

 # Crash-Course-on-Python
-this course is from Coursera Learning Platform
+Learning the basic of Python language